khaledwaleedsamir/IoT-Device-Communication/README.md

 ---

 ### TCP Client Running on QEMU
-This image demonstrates the TCP client running on a QEMU virtualized environment, receiving data from the server.
+The following image shows the TCP client running on a QEMU virtualized environment, receiving data from the server.

 <img src="readme_pics/sample_output_inc_humidity.png" alt="TCP Client on QEMU" width="600">

 ---

 ### TCP Client: Humidity Changes
-To test sensor output the humdity around the sensor was changed to be more dry.
-The image below captures this behavior.
+To test sensor output the enviroment around the sensor was changed to be more dry to see the effect on humidity the image below captures this behavior.

 <img src="readme_pics/sample_output_client.png" alt="TCP Client Changing Humidity" width="600">